t3kt/raytk/hydejack/_posts/2019-02-18-improving-site-build-speed.md

 Hydejack was designed with personal sites in mind, i.e. sites with around 100 pages.
 Because of this, build speed hasn't been a major concern during its development.
 When attempting to use Hydejack with thousands of pages this becomes very apparent, as build times go from seconds, to minutes, to hours.

+__Starting with version 9, Hydejack is using caching techniques that should make most of the tips here obsolete!__
+{:.note title="Important"}

 * toc
 {:toc .large-only}